Copyright 2002, 2004 by Cliff Pickover

 I would probably choose not to know and not to touch them.
 I've mentioned before that I have brother with Down's Syndrome.
 He would easily fall below a five on both counts, yet if there were a knob that showed the value of what his life contributes to others, it would be much higher.

 Would too much beauty cause the child not to pursue a highly technical field or achieve in certain areas?
-I know this may sound prejudiced, but scientific papers seem to indicate that extremely beautiful people appear not to pursue advanced education (studying a random sampling of people.)
+I know this may sound prejudiced, but scientific papers seem to indicate that extremely beautiful people perhaps appear slightly less likely to pursue advanced education (studying a random sampling of people.)
 Compare the beauty level of the Public Relations or Communications Department of companies versus the Unix hackers or quantum physicists... ]

 I thought about this later after my original post.
 The thing about an